-In order to meet each of the above requirements, HR must develop a well-thought out resourcing strategy.
-An optimal allocation of resources can ensure that the organizational business goals are met.
+In order to meet each of the above requirements, HR must develop a well-thought-out hiring and resourcing strategy.
+An optimal allocation of resources can ensure that organizational business goals are met.
 According to a CIPD survey, workforce planning includes, but is not limited to the following major HR activities:

 - Succession planning (62%)